 Our goal is to enhance the resilience of corals to predicted future ocean scenarios of elevated temperature and acidification on the Great Barrier Reef.

-AIMS researchers are examining a number of assisted evolution processes:
+AIMS researchers investigate a number of assisted evolution processes.

 Exposure to sublethal stress may result in physiological changes that increase the tolerance to future stress events and this is referred to as ‘conditioning’.
 Evidence that some changes are passed from parents to later generations exists for a number of plants and animals.
 Conditioning can be rapid, and potentially induced.